ibrahim0814/turo-calculator/Contributing.md

 1. Add `section` for people who've bought their car completely
 2. Add `section` for people who've financed their car
 3. Add `section` for people to customize their make and model and get a cost per month that way
-4. Add a way for people to save their calculated costs inputs (cookies would do the job)
+4. Add a way for people to save their calculated costs & inputs (cookies would do the job)
 5. Work on the index page at `/blog` so that it shows a list of all blog posts
-6. Provide helpful ranges for certain inputs like cost of gas/electricity (in a tooltip maybe)
+6. Provide helpful ranges for certain inputs like cost of gas/electricity (in a tooltip maybe)s

 #### More generally expand the functionality of it!
 Just do it!

-### Hey, what do all these confusing files mean???
+### Hey, what do all these confusing directories & files mean???

 #### `/src/`